British Rail Class 484: History

 These limitations continued even after electrification in 1966.
 Since electrification, the Island Line has used repurposed former London Underground stock, beginning with the British Rail Classes 485 and 486, built as 1923 tube stock, which were used from 1966 to 1989.
 Gauging trials took place in the 1960s to determine whether units were suitable for use on the route, but without success.
 From 1989 onward, rail services were operated using units, which originated as 1938 tube stock and last ran on the Northern line.

 However, these units were first introduced on the Underground in 1938 and, by 2019, were more than eighty years old.
 This made them increasingly difficult to maintain, with the original fleet of eight eventually reduced to four in service, with another two retained as spares donors.
 As a consequence, replacement of the rolling stock became an urgent priority.
 This requirement was eventually linked with a wider need to invest in improvements in the line itself, and saw suggestions that it might be converted to a light rail operation, or even a bus rapid transit route.

 However, in 2019, it was announced that the existing third rail operation would be retained, with a total of £26m invested to make improvements.
 A significant proportion of this would be used on the procurement of a fleet of new trains, which it was announced would be sourced from Vivarail's D-Train platform.

 The first passenger-carrying Class 484 departed Ryde St John's Road railway station at 05:35 on 1 November 2021.

-Trains
+Design

 The Class 484 units are two-car trains built using the existing bodyshells and bogies of former London Underground D78 stock units modified for use on the National Rail network.
 These have similar features to the trains from the same family, with Wi-Fi, power sockets and CCTV.
 The D78 Stock is similar in terms of height to other National Rail rolling stock in Great Britain and taller than the previous Class 483, and having undertaken a survey of the route, Vivarail confirmed that its proposed units were capable of traversing the Ryde Tunnel.